Fluent Commerce Logo

 locationRef

-The location ref associated to the inventory position
+The ref associated with the position

 String